Rudman Center Advisory Board

 Prior to that, she worked as a database modeling and marketing consultant for Epsilon, working with various non-profit and financial institutions.
 She also spent time as a strategy consultant with Bain & Company.
 Ms. Gilmore graduated from Bowdoin College, earning summa cum laude and Phi Beta Kappa honors, and earned her MBA, with honors, from the Tuck School of Business at Dartmouth.
 In addition to spending time with her family, she enjoys running, hiking, and spotting assorted birds and other wildlife on her daily walks in the nearby conservation woods with her husband and two Labrador Retrievers.

 Mike and his wife, Sue Gouchoe, met when they were coaching competing girls’ varsity basketball teams (Sue’s team won).
-Mike and Sue have two children: their daughter, Kyle, is a graduate of Smith College and faculty member at the Friends School of Wilmington (NC), and their son, Matt, currently attends UNC Chapel Hill, where he captains Darkside, UNC's ultimate frisbee team.
+They have two children, Kyle and Matt.
 Mike’s interests include reading, art, travel, outdoor adventure, the music of Bruce Springsteen, the Chicago Cubs, and long conversations with good friends.

 Ned Helms was the founding director of the Institute for Health Policy and Practice at UNH for 14 years, overseeing its growth, direction, and national recognition in health policy, analytics, and applied research.
 His experience, which spans the health policy field, included serving as a legislative and administrative assistant for health policy within the U.S. Senate, commissioner of the N.H.
 Department of Health and Human Services, founder and president of a health policy consulting firm, and chief administrative officer of Blue Cross/Blue Shield of New Hampshire.